vschroeter/obsidian-virtual-linker/README.md

 - `linker-include` to explicitly include a file
 - `linker-exclude` to explicitly exclude a file

+You can also exclude all files in a specific folder by adding the folder to the exclude list in the settings.

+> [!Note]
+> To include / exclude a file or folder, you can use the context menu on virtual links or in the file explorer.

 ### Case sensitivity
 You can toggle the case sensitivity of the matching.
 By default, the matching is case insensitive.
 You can also explicitly change the case sensitivity of a specific file by adding a tag to the file.
 You can change the tag in the settings, by default it is: